The Hotel Quinta da Serra is a restful countryside retreat, high in the hills above Madeira’s sunny southern coast.

 The quinta was originally constructed as a home by Henry Veitch.
 Scottish by birth, Henry was the British Consul to Madeira during the Portuguese Liberal Civil War.
 The island provided safe asylum to many of the liberals fleeing political persecution on the mainland – Henry offered the quinta as a safe house to a number of families en-route to Brazil (a Portuguese/Liberalist colony at the time).
 Henry was already a local legend – back in 1815, the ship transporting the exiled Napoleon Bonaparte weighed anchor off Madeira.
 Officially, Henry boarded the ship for an audience with General – unofficially, it’s said that Napoleon and his wife Josephine accompanied Henry to Quinta da Serra for a brief stay before continuing their journey to St Helena.

-Legends aside, Henry loved the highland-feel of this area of the island, known as Jardim de Serra, and in building his home and its extensive gardens he was able to preserve some of Madeira’s oldest native trees whilst introducing a number of new species from across the world.
+Legends aside, Henry loved the highland-feel of this area of the island, known as Jardim de Serra, and in building his home and its extensive gardens he was able to preserve some of Madeira’s oldest native trees.
 Nowadays Quinta da Serra’s spacious en-suite rooms and balconies overlook the gardens – the grounds have evolved over time to also include organic fruit trees, vegetables and herbs which are all used by the quinta’s excellent organic restaurant.